The hardest thing about Scrum?

 - I want to have a contract, not accept that collaborating through change is more valuable.

 - I want to prove that my box/silo, which I can fully control (quite an illusion that one) is successful, rather than accept that I only influence the success of the team.
 And that the only meaningful success is team success, really customer success.

 And many more.

 It is so easy, so normal, to think we “get it'”when we don’t.
 I think it is very hard to see, and hard to accept, that we ourselves are stupid and revert back to “wrong” ideas.

 How to deal with this?

-Umm.
 Very hard.
 Only simple things can be said.
-Continually question whether our thoughts and suggestions are consistent with Lean-Agile-Scrum values and principles.
-Allow others to continually question that.
-Assume that we are making some errors in this way, and ask ourselves “where are the areas where I am most violating the values and principles of Lean-Agile-Scrum?”
+Continually question whether our thoughts and suggestions are consistent with Lean-Agile-Scrum values and principles, allow others to continually question that, assume we are making some errors in this way and ask ourselves, “Where are the areas where I am most violating the values and principles of Lean-Agile-Scrum?”